 - Paraplegia of early-onset – found in the early and active stage of the disease usually within the first 2 years

 - Paraplegia of late onset-found late in the course of the disease usually many years after the apparent quiescence of the disease

 - Localized pressure due to salient (internal gibbus)

 - Inflammatory edema

-- Affection of meninges and cord by tuberculous inflammation
+- The affection of meninges and cord by tuberculous inflammation

 In Healed Disease

-- Transverse ridge of bone anterior to spinal cord producing localized pressure.
+- A transverse ridge of bone anterior to spinal cord producing localized pressure.